raflees/airflow-test/train_of_thought.md

 - Ranked FMCSA companies by the number of complaints, being the 1st companies the one with the least complaints.
 The ranking was yearly, so I created a `is_latest_ranking` fields which is `TRUE` only for the latest year (in this case, 2023)
     - There are discrepancies between the number of complaints in `fmcsa_companies` and `fmcsa_complaints`.
 Like only centain complaint categories are account for in the former.
 For the ranking, I've used `fmcsa_complaints` as the number is always equal or higher.
     - Given the discrepancy, I've removed complaint count fields from `fmcsa_companies`, to not cause confusion
+    - So to not pollute the table, only the ranking from the latest year is published.